juankipedia/juankipedia.github.io/resume.md

 enjoy working on challenger projects.
 That carry me to over pass my skill limits and let me work on Mammut.io

-## Personal Projects
-### GitHub
-#### DotandBox:
-“Dot and Box” video game with an AI that works against user.
-Written on C++ with QT.
-#### translater:
-Translator from Markdown to JSON written on Scala.
-#### simulators:
-Different simulators of cool stuffs such as:
-##### simulators/operative_system
-An small kernel for the intel 8085 microprocessor written on assembly.
-##### simulators/ODE/2ndOrderLinearSystems
-Simulations of 2nd order systems made with different languages and techniques.
-#### machine-learning-lab
-This is a project created on my path of learning machine learning.
-There we can find some different exercises of machine learning.
-#### CompetitiveProgramming
-Project to store all the solutions for problems i have solve, also there is a library with useful codes/functions for Competitive Programming.
-#### scala-exercises
-Some exercises written in my way of learning Scala.
-#### GameOfDrones
-simple frond end application, this app is about the game rock, paper and scissors.
-Written on Java Script using ReactJs
-#### GameOfDrones-BackEnd
-BackEnd application for the game GameOfDrones using Nodejs and RedisDB.
-#### scheduler
-C++ app used to keep track of hours worked within a month.
-#### UlaTeaching
-Sample codes, exercises and more used to teach on "La Universidad de Los Andes"

 ## Experience
 ### La Universidad de los Andes
 #### Teacher Assistant | Sep.
 2017 – Oct 2019